Single person or couple, preferably with house sitting experience, must be cat lovers.

 We return to the UK to visit family for a month every year and need someone to cat sit while we are away, as the concept of having or looking after family pets is a new idea in India!

-The house sitter for May 2013 has now been arranged, but due to visa requirements we have to leave India every 6 months and usually have a short holiday in Asia around October, and then a month around May every year to visit family in the UK.
+Due to visa requirements we have to leave India every 6 months and usually have a short holiday in Asia around October, and then a month around May every year to renew visas and visit family in the UK.
 So please send a message if you are interested in a future date.

 Looking after 2 cats, both spayed females.
-They are just 10 months old, are very friendly and like lots of interaction and company.
+They are a year old, are very friendly and like lots of interaction and company.

 A cleaner comes in for an hour 3 times a week, other than this a few plants need watering and the rest of the time is your own.